 The Young Interpreter Program

-The Young Interpreter Program is a competitive apprenticeship program for young people in the trades and crafts common to ordinary people of rural 19th-century New York State.
+The Young Interpreter Program is an educational apprenticeship program for young people in the trades and crafts common to ordinary people of rural 19th-century New York State.

 - Participant Ages: Between 12 and 14 as of May 1.

-- Sites: Young Interpreters have the opportunity to work with the museum’s talented craftspeople in selected sites including the Blacksmith Shop, Lippitt Farmhouse, Printing Office, Pharmacy, Spinning and Weaving, Children’s Barnyard, and the General Store.
+- Sites: Young Interpreters have the opportunity to work with the museum’s talented craftspeople in selected sites including the Blacksmith Shop, Lippitt Farmhouse, Printing Office, Pharmacy, Spinning and Weaving and Lippitt Farm.

 - Dates: Young Interpreters are expected to work one day a week for a period of eight weeks starting the last week in June and ending the last week in August.